We've got the deets on all things CCA-related in Singapore. Read on to find out more…

 2. Girl Guides

 Once your Brownies have hit the pre-teen scene, then it’s time for them to ditch the brown threads and move on to a blue number when joining Girl Guides.
 Young ladies aged 12 to 17 years will work towards gaining badges and awards while taking part in individual and group activities.
 Sports, games, camping and community projects are all part of the Be Prepared ethos that Guides embodies.
 We love that our girls will be facing challenges and new adventures.
-Think volunteering with the elderly to taking part in anti-bullying campaigns.
+Think volunteering with the elderly to take part in anti-bullying campaigns.
 Plus, they get their own cool handshake.
 Can we join?

 3. The Singapore Scout Association

-4. National Police Cadet Corps
+4. National Police Cadet Corps (NPCC)

 5. Red Cross Youth

 Bring out your kids’ inner compassion while getting them on board with learning essential first-aid skills and humanitarian projects when they join the Red Cross Youth.
-Mini humanitarians volunteer in the community, sharing that famous Red Cross spirit and are encouraged to become top-notch citizens along the way.
+Mini humanitarians volunteer in the community, sharing that famous Red Cross spirit and are encouraged to become top-notch citizens.
 We also love that the Red Cross lives its message of inclusiveness.
 They’ve formed a special Red Cross Youth club, especially for kiddos with disabilities, over at the ASPN Delta Senior School.
 Thumbs up from us, Red Cross!

 6. National Cadet Corps – Singapore (NCC)

-As a former teen Air Cadet myself back in the UK, this is one CCA I would love to sign my kiddos up for!
-NCC is offered in secondary schools as an after-school club and is divided into three distinct sections: air, land and sea.
+As a former teen Air Cadet back in the UK, this is one CCA I would love to sign my kiddos up for!
+NCC is offered in secondary schools as an after-school club divided into three distinct sections: air, land and sea.
 This popular organisation has a 20,000-strong membership, all of who take part in adventurous military-related activities in affiliation with the Singapore Armed Forces.
-It’s more than 20 years since I hung up my own beret and stopped polishing my shoes into a mirror, but I still have the fondest memories and formed plenty of lifelong friendships on my outward-bound escapades.
+It’s more than 20 years since I hung up my own beret and stopped polishing my shoes in a mirror, but I still have the fondest memories and formed plenty of lifelong friendships on my outward-bound escapades.

 7. Boys’ Brigade